ideal-postcodes/woocommerce/uk-address-postcode-validation/readme.txt

 - Address autocompletion on checkout shipping and billing pages
 - Address autocompletion on accounts pages
+- Post towns now capitalised by default (instead of all caps)
 - Checks if key is usable before enabling autocomplete
 - Optionally populate organisation name from selected address
 - Optionally populate county information